-I am publishing this letter I wrote in the hope that it will motivate Concur Technologies to improve their software.
-In its current incarnation (circa, 2007), I feel that Concur’s Expense Reporting software is needlessly costing its clients vast amounts of money in training, lost productivity and employee aggravation.
+I am publishing this letter (circa, 2007) in the hope that it will motivate Concur Technologies to improve their software.
+In its current incarnation, I feel that Concur's Expense Reporting software is needlessly costing its clients vast amounts of money in training, lost productivity and employee aggravation.
 Fortunately, the problems are fixable in my opinion.

-What follows is a litany of egregious user-interface errors that, once fixed, would go a long way towards reducing employee training, time and aggravation.
+A company I once worked at had foolishly purchased Concur Technologies software and forced my coworkers and I to use it—it was torture.
+What follows is a litany of egregious user-interface errors that, once fixed, would go a long way towards reducing its client's employee training, time, and aggravation.